greenpeace/eclean/README.md

+# Eclean

 **Eclean identifies records you should delete or fix.
 This script does not change the original file, it parses an Engaging Networks csv and creates other csvs with the results.**

 This script is **fast**.
 It processes 4 queries over 1,300,000 records in about 11 seconds (in a laptop computer).
 Optionally it formats the files with one email address per line, ready to delete.

 How long will you take to do it using the classic process?
 Do the 4 queries, download the results in 4 separate csv files and remove the extra columns in each file?

 ## How to install

 * Download the [.zip file](https://github.com/greenpeace/eclean/releases) for your operating system and unzip the executable binary file.
 * Optionally copy the file to a folder in your command line PATH.
 You will be able to use the script in any folder.

 ## How to use

 ### 1 - Export your users

 First export a user data or hybrid csv with all your users and **at least** this fields:

 * email
 * first_name
 * last_name